Jonis49/IMC-Prosperity3/README.md

 - Adam Leddy
 - Conor Duddy

 This repository outlines our submission to the 2025 IMC Prosperity 3 algorithmic trading competition — a global event that attracted over 12,000 teams.
 The challenge unfolded over five rounds, with new products and complexities introduced every three days.
-In each round, teams submitted autonomous trading scripts designed to maximize PnL in a variety of synthetic markets that mirrored real-world dynamics such as market making, ETF arbitrage, options trading, and cross-exchange inefficiencies.
+In each round, teams submitted autonomous trading scripts designed to maximize PnL in a variety of synthetic markets that mirrored real-world dynamics such as market making, ETF and options trading, as well as cross-exchange inefficiencies.

-Our final submission placed **6th globally**.
-Across products, success required a mix of principled design, strategic inference, and empirical validation.
-While specific approaches varied by asset, our process consistently emphasized careful data analysis, statistical modeling, and simulation-backed decision-making.
+After initial struggles we managed to come back and in the final standings we placed **6th globally**.
+Across products, success required a mix of strong teamwork, data analysis and quantitative modeling.
+While specific approaches varied by asset, our process consistently emphasized careful data analysis, mathematical modeling alongside backtesting.

 What follows is a breakdown of that process — asset by asset.

 ---